Hopi

 There are some remarkable drawings that appear to be luminous discs of light in the petroglyphs all along the south west.
 Photographs of Billy Meier's Pleiadian space and beam ships look just like these rock petroglyphs from long ago.

-Hopi Prophecy speaks of the return of the Blue Kachina - Star People and Star Knowledge - at the end of this cycle of time.
+Hopi Prophecy speaks of the return of the Blue Kachina, or Star People at the end of this cycle of time.

 Imprint of a gray alien placed in my crystal, while I meditated in the mountains of Sedona.